ichewradon/hackpad-v1/README.md

 ## PCB (Printed Circuit Board)

 Here's my PCB.
 It was made in KiCad.
-The silkscreen was imported from separate vectors that are in /assets/logos.
+The silkscreen was imported from separate vectors.

 Schematic: